Therapy Dog Organizations in New England

 Northeast Rehabilitation Hospital - Salem, NH

-Northeast Rehab Hospital has a very active Animal Facilitated Therapy Program.
+Northeast Rehab Hospital has an active Animal Facilitated Therapy Program.
 The program uses volunteers and well-screened, highly-trained animals.
 Animals are used within the context of traditional treatment sessions with physical, occupational and speech therapists.
 Additionally, the animals also make social visits to patients.
 FMI: 603-893-2900

 Therapy Dogs International, Inc.

-Therapy Dogs International (TDIŽ) is a volunteer organization dedicated to regulating, testing and registration of
+Therapy Dogs International (TDI) is a volunteer organization dedicated to regulating, testing and registration of

 therapy dogs and their volunteer handlers for the purpose of visiting nursing homes, hospitals, other institutions and

 wherever else therapy dogs are needed.
 Each dog must pass a TDI temperament evaluation for suitability to become a Therapy Dog.
 There is a list of upcoming tests on their website.
 FMI: Therapy Dogs International, Inc., 88 Bartley Rd, Flanders, NJ 07836; Phone 973 252-9800 or e-mail firstname.lastname@example.org